-Notes:
+Notes

+- i.
+Except Shri Kanubhai S. Patel, Chairman and Managing Director of the Company, who is holding position of Independent Director at Meghmani Finechem Limited a listed entity, no other Directors of the Company are holding Directorship in any other listed entity. - ii.
+Except Smt.
+Taral K. Patel, Non Executive Director of the Company and Shri Hemant P. Shaparia Non Executive Independent Director of the Company, who are holding 20640 & 1 Equity shares of the Company respectively, no other Non Executive Directors are holding Equity shares in the Company.

-During the Financial Year 2020-21, five Board Meetings were held on 11th May, 2020, 10th June, 2020, 14th August, 2020, 9th November 2020 and 11th February, 2021.
+- iii.
+During the Financial Year 2021-22, five Board Meetings were held on 25.06.2021, 14.08.2021, 24.08.2021, 29.10.2021 and 31.01.2022. - iv.
 The gap between any two meetings did not exceed 120 days.
-Further, Company has adopted and adhered to the Secretarial Standards prescribed by the The Institute of Company Secretaries of India.

-The Board of Directors have noted the declaration received from the Independent Director pursuant to LODR with regard to their Independence and are of the opinion that the Independent Directors fulfill the condition of Independence and are independent of the management of the Company.

-\ Dr. (Smt.)
-Neela A. Shelat resigned from the office with effect from 14th August, 2020.

-\\ Smt.
-Taral K. Patel, Smt.
-Paulomi J. Lashkari and Shri Rajendra C. Patel appointed w.e.f 14th August, 2020.

-Detailed agenda notes were made available to the Directors in respect of the matters listed in Part-A of Schedule-II of the Listing Regulations, at least 7 (seven) days prior to the date of Meetings, as required under Secretarial Standard - $1 - \frac{1}{2}$ (Meetings of the Board of Directors'.
+Further, Company has adopted and adhered to the Secretarial Standards prescribed by the Institute of Company Secretaries of India. - v.
+The Board of Directors have noted the declaration received from the Independent Director pursuant to LODR with regard to their Independence and are of the opinion that the Independent Directors fulfill the condition of Independence and are independent of the management of the Company. - vi.
+Detailed agenda notes were made available to the Directors in respect of the matters listed in Part-A of Schedule-II of the Listing Regulations, at least 7 (seven) days prior to the date of Meetings, as required under Secretarial Standard 'Meetings of the Board of Directors'.
+The Company has obtained consent of all the Directors for giving notes on agenda items which are price sensitive in nature at a shorter notice.